 Here are a few other things to consider when looking at T-Mobile's cellphone plans.

 * You can devour a lot of data before getting throttled.
 Here's the thing about unlimited data — every carrier puts a limit on just how much data you can consume each month before it might slow down your speeds, T-Mobile included.
 But T-Mobile's limit is the highest among the four major carriers.
-And that cap just went up to 32GB per month, up from 30GB previously.
+And that cap is now at 50GB.
 (That's because T-Mobile only throttles the top 3 percent of its data users.)
 The next highest limit is Sprint's, at 23GB per month.
 Note that the throttling only takes place if the network's congested, and it only lasts for the remainder of a particular billing cycle.

 * Your phone number now works on multiple devices.
 T-Mobile's new Digits program turns your T-Mobile number into one that works on multiple devices, whether that's an old phone you have lying around or even a laptop or tablet.
 Every T-Mobile subscriber gets one Digits number for free, and customers on a T-Mobile One Plus or T-Mobile One Plus International plan will be able to get an extra number for free for a limited time.
 (Otherwise, it's an extra $15 a month.)
 Think of Digits as a more convenient way to stay connected even if your main phone isn't close at hand.